Shaaali/identity-apps/docs/guides/applications/spa/register-single-page-app.md

 ## Get the client ID

-When you register your single-page application, the OIDC client ID is generated.
+When you register your single-page application, a client ID is generated.
 Your application will identify itself to Asgardeo with this client ID.

 You can get this client ID from the **Protocol** tab of the application as shown below.